niftynei/HSFacesAndroid/README.md

 Once you've obtained a super secret Key and Client ID, you'll need to replace the ones that are in this build.

-The Client ID can be found in the Constants.java file.
-You can replace this with your own.

 To add your Secret key to the project, create a `gradle.properties` file in the project's root directory and add the following:

 ```
     api_secret=<your_secret_key>
+    client_id=<your_client_id>
 ```

-This key will automatically be picked up and injected into the app as a Build config as part of the build process.
+This keys will automatically be picked up and injected into the app as a Build config as part of the build process.
 (Gradle is magic).

 ## A Note on IDEs